-Looking to spice up your garden or your balcony, but unsure which are plants safe for dogs?
+Looking to spice up your garden or your balcony, but unsure which are plants are safe for dogs?
 We’ve got your back.
-We’ve done some of the legwork for you and picked out ten garden favorites that will add color and visual interest without harming your pets.
+We’ve done some of the legwork for you and picked out 17 pet-friendly garden favorites that will add beauty and color without harming your dog.

 Dog-Safe Plants for Yard or Garden